 Defamation may have long lasting effects on your career.
 Incase your employer makes statements that raises doubt either on your integrity or your ability to do the job; you may launch a lawsuit claiming defamation.
-In this case, you must prove that the employer made defamatory comments knowingly and that the comments either caused you to lose a job or prevented you from getting hired elsewhere.
+In this case, you must prove that the employer made defamatory comments knowingly and according to Bergel Law, that the comments either caused you personal harm, caused you to lose a job or prevented you from getting hired elsewhere.

 What benefits will a wrongful termination lawyer bring?